 We understand that there are more stages of grief than the five we learned.
 Traumatic grief may/will exhibit differently from other loss or grief forms.
 Most of us experience these seven stages of grief.
 Also, grief is fluid, causing emotional distress and ebbs during the healing process.

-Traumatic grief is when a person is killed or leaves suddenly.
+Traumatic grief occurs when a person is killed or leaves suddenly.
 We have no answers or ability to reason why they have left or died.
-We are not able to stay goodbye or clean misunderstandings.
+We are not able to say goodbye or clear up misunderstandings.
+What happens when you have words unspoken?

 Listed are some of the emotional stages (events) a person may feel/ go through when a loss has happened in their life.